shenalexw/RecyclePG/README.md

 - [Author(s)](#author-info)

 ## Abstract
-Project developed for both personal betterment and the beaver hackathon
+Project developed for both personal betterment and the Oregon State University Beaverhacks Fall 2021

 Development project to help influence people to recycle more!